 Should I buy New or Old Art?
 It depends on what kind of collector you are.

 Two roads diverged in the woods, one was old art and the other new - which do you take?
-Both newbie and veteran collectors confront this quandary, assuming it best to stick to the path most travelled.
+Both newbie and veteran collectors confront this quandary, assuming it best to stick to the path most traveled.
 While this route has rich value to offer, so does the path least taken.
 Whether your passion lies in the present, past or future of art, here is your map to the scenic views of old and new art.

 To be clear, we don’t recommend buying merely to resell.
 Instead, to value the old is to value history, remembrance and renewal.
 Connecting time periods and cultures, old art can also allow regeneration as it passes between collectors.

 To buy new art, is to thrust yourself into the art of our times.
-It offers the opportunity to connect with a living artist, who may be available for commission or correspondance.
+It offers the opportunity to connect with a living artist, who may be available for commission or correspondence.
 Through investing in new art, you also become instrumental in creating value, just as patrons of the past have.

 As human rights lawyer and exclusive collector of the new Julian Burnside puts it, buying new isn’t about being a patron - it’s about being a champion of the arts.
-It also means taking the path less travelled.
+It also means taking the path less traveled.